ask-izzy/ask-izzy/README.md

 BDD features live in `test/features` with step definitions in `test/steps` invoked from `test/feature.js`.
 They use `yadda`.
 Maps features live in `test/maps` with step definitions in `test/steps` invoked from `test/maps.js`.
 They use `yadda`.
 Personalisation features live in `test/personalisation` with step definitions in `test/steps` invoked from `test/personlisation.js`.
 They use `yadda`.

+See the *Development debugging* section for more info on environmental commands that effect the execution of tests.

 ### Docker